-Amy Ahern is a Senior Investigator Scientist and Deputy Programme Leader for the Prevention of Diabetes and Related Metabolic Disorders group.
+Amy Ahern is a Senior Investigator Scientist and Deputy Programme Leader for the Prevention of Diabetes and Related Metabolic Disorders in High Risk Groups.
 Her research focuses on the development and evaluation of behavioural interventions for weight management in adults, to reduce the incidence of type 2 diabetes and related risk factors.
 Much of this work focuses on increasing the scalability of effective behavioural programmes by using trained non-specialists and eHealth technology to deliver them.
 Amy is also interested in understanding more about the determinants of weight loss and weight loss maintenance in order to improve the long term efficacy of existing behavioural programmes and to develop new ones.

 Amy is Chief Investigator on the NPRI-funded WRAP trial, which evaluates the clinical and cost effectiveness of referral to commercial open-group behavioural weight loss programmes, which are delivered by trained lay people in large groups in community venues at relatively low cost.
 She is also joint Principal Investigator on an NIHR Programme Grant for Applied Research that will develop and evaluate scalable behavioural weight management programmes for the prevention and treatment of type 2 diabetes This programme of research includes the GLoW trial and the development of a new acceptance-based behavioural programme for weight loss maintenance.

 Background and experience